The following Information Law practice note provides comprehensive and up to date legal information covering:

 The Information Commissioner’s Office (ICO) is the UK’s independent regulator designed to uphold information rights, specifically data protection, electronic communications and freedom of information.
 This Practice Note sets out the ICO’s remit, its legislative framework, the complaints procedure and the sanctions available.

 The ICO is a non-governmental body sponsored by the Department for Digital, Culture, Media & Sport (DCMS).
-The ICO is responsible for the regulation of freedom of information and protection of personal data.
+The ICO is responsible (among other things) for the regulation of freedom of information and protection of personal data.
 Its mission is to uphold information rights in the public interest by offering guidance to citizens and organisations, rulings on eligible complaints, and by taking appropriate action when the law is broken.
 The ICO monitors and issues reports about the timeliness of organisations responding to freedom of information requests as well as the adoption and operation of the model publication scheme across the public sector whereby authorities commit to proactively publish certain information (eg, policies and procedures, minutes of meetings, annual reports and financial information) as a matter of routine.